 Due to its historical and cultural value, this market in Solo, Central Java, is preserved as a cultural heritage.
 It reflects a unique combination of European architecture, Javanese adornments, and Chinese environment, because it was built during the colonial era on Javanese land and located in Solo’s Chinatown area.
 To sum it up, it’s a product of beautiful fusion of cultures and a productive place to shop, too.
 The market is also known as a culinary centre, where locals and tourists come to find traditional food and high-quality groceries.

-In contrast to its name (which means new market), this market is one of the oldest markets in the capital Jakarta, established in the 1800s.
-Even so, this market is still very popular.
+In contrast to its name (which means new market), Pasar Baru is one of the oldest markets in the capital Jakarta, established in the 1800s.
+Even so, this market is as alive as it was a century ago.
 Every day, people come to purchase textiles, clothes, accessories, antiques, or electronics.
 Many of the shop owners are Indonesians of Indian descent, giving the place a certain cultural characteristic that can’t be found anywhere else in the country.
-The market complex is comprised of pedestrian streets lined up with stores, making the place airy and spacious, comfortable for shopping at any time of day.
+The market complex is comprised of pedestrian streets lined with stores, making the place airy and spacious, comfortable for shopping at any time of day.

 Pasar Santa, also known as the Santa Modern Market, used to be an old and dingy Jakarta market selling groceries and everyday households goods.
-While such items can still be found in this market, Pasar Santa has put on a new and more modern face, with renewed building, enhanced interiors, and new vendors selling crafts.
-There are even cafés and modern food vendors in the new space.
-That change has attracted new crowds, mostly youngsters, who enjoy spending time in the vintage building, now with a modern touch.
+While such items can still be found in this market, Pasar Santa has put on a younger and more modern face, with renewed building, enhanced interiors, and new vendors.
+There are even cafés, indie bookshop and modern food vendors in the new space.
+That change has attracted new crowds, mostly youngsters and hipsters, who enjoy spending time in the vintage building, now with a modern twist.